 - Collect valuable data from live AND deceased marine mammals and enter information into an online database.

-- Monitor resting seals, relocate seals to quieter/safer locations, or transport animals to triage center or out of state rehabilitation centers as resources allow, and as directed by MMoME staff.
+- Monitor resting seals, relocate live seals to quieter/safer locations, or transport live animals to MMoME’s triage and rehab center when resources allow.

-- Assist staff with triage and medical treatments as necessary.
+- Assist staff with medical treatments as necessary.

 - Participate in and assist with outreach events and other non-response activities.

-In order to become a stranding response volunteer with MMoME, a list of requirements must be met before attending an informational session, and a training session.
-ALL of the below criteria are required of stranding response volunteers:
+In order to become a stranding response volunteer with MMoME, a list of requirements must be met, and attend a training session.
+ALL of the below criteria are required of stranding response volunteers.